Taynor/azure_secret_auto_refresh/README.md

 ## Instructions
-- Initiate Terraform by running the following command: terraform init
+- Initiate Terraform by running the following command:
+"terraform init"

-- Validate the terraform configuration terraform validate
+- Validate the terraform configuration
+"terraform validate"

-- Create a Terraform of the configuration to manage State terraform plan -out=tfplan
+- Create a Terraform of the configuration to manage State using the tfplan State file "terraform plan -out=tfplan"

-- Execute the Terraform configuration terraform apply tfplan
+- Execute the Terraform configuration by using the tfplan State file "terraform apply tfplan"